Toward the ultimate reach of current imaging atmospheric Cherenkov telescopes and their sensitivity to TeV dark matter: Sources of TeV Photons in the Inner Galaxy

 Any signal of DM annihilation in the GC must be teased out from other background sources in that region.
 In this subsection we discuss the dominant background contributions, and how we model them in our analysis.

 The dominant background contribution arises from the combined flux of cosmic-ray hadrons, electrons, and positrons incident on the atmosphere, which is significantly larger than the observed rate for photons from even the brightest steady VHE sources.
 Even though the showers that originate from charged cosmic-rays can be distinguished from gamma-ray showers, this discrimination is not perfect, and a residual contribution to the inferred photon flux is expected.
 To account for this, we follow Ref.~\cite{2013APh43171B}, and compute the expected number of events produced by a flux of cosmic-ray hadrons (dominated by protons and helium nuclei), as well as electrons and positrons.
 In particular, we assume a constant rejection power for protons and helium nuclei, whereas we assume no rejection for electrons and positrons.
 The latter assumption is conservative, as the reconstruction of the primary interaction depth of the particle incident on the atmosphere can be used to help distinguish between gammas and electrons (see, for instance, Ref.~\cite{2009APh32231D}).
 The misidentified cosmic-rays are then defined as the residual background.
+While for distances within $\lesssim 1$ kpc of the solar neighborhood, CR electron and positron sources may leave a spatial feature in the arrival directions of VHE cosmic rays, no anisotropy has been detected so far~\cite{Fermi-LAT:2017vjf}.
+Therefore, the residual background is taken as spatially isotropic.

 Beyond misidentified cosmic-rays, there will further be genuine photons incident on the atmosphere that have a non-DM origin and must be accounted for.
 Indeed, the GC is a complex region populated by faint and diffuse photon emissions at TeV.
 Among the conventional astrophysical sources are the H.E.S.S.
-Pevatron in the GC, Galactic diffuse emission, emission from the base of the Fermi Bubbles, and a possible contribution from a putative millisecond pulsar population in the Galactic bulge.
-Although we will account for it, we note that the emission of the GC Pevatron from current H.E.S.S. measurements is restricted within the inner $\sim 0.5^\circ$~\cite{PevatronHESS}.
+Pevatron in the GC~\cite{Abramowski:2016mir}, Galactic diffuse emission~\cite{Ackermann:2012}, emission from the base of the Fermi Bubbles~\cite{Su_etal:2010,Fermi-LAT:2017opo}, and a possible contribution from a putative millisecond pulsar population in the Galactic bulge, see for instance, Ref.~\cite{Leane:2022bfm}.
+Although we will account for it, we note that the emission of the GC Pevatron from current H.E.S.S. measurements is restricted within the inner $\sim 0.5^\circ$~\cite{Abramowski:2016mir}.